mmalakmohamed/Password-Strength-Checker/README.md

 ## Internship

-This project was developed as part of my cybersecurity internship at **DecoLabs**.
+This project was developed as part of my cybersecurity internship at **DecodeLabs**.